Create an interactive loon plot widget

 foreground colour used by all other drawing.
 Default is found using

-.- background
+l_getOption("foreground").- background

 background colour used for the plot.
 Default is found using

-.- parent
+l_getOption("background").- parent

 a valid Tk parent widget path.
 When the parent widget is specified (i.e. not

-) then the plot widget needs to be placed using some geometry manager liketkpack
+NULL) then the plot widget needs to be placed using some geometry manager liketkpackortkplacein order to be displayed.
+See the examples below.- tk_title

 provides an alternative window name to Tk's

-will be used.- linecolor
+wm title.
+IfNULL,stlwill be used.- linecolor

 line colour of all time series.
 Default given by

-.- linewidth
+l_getOption("color").- linewidth

 line width of all time series (incl. original and decomposed components.
 Default given by

-.- linkingGroup
+l_getOption("linewidth").- linkingGroup

 string giving the linkingGroup for all plots.
 If missing, a default

-will be determined from deparsing the inputx
+linkingGroupwill be determined from deparsing the inputx.

 Value